 How Oaky helps hoteliers win the hotel guest segmentation game

-It’s not always easy to know which segment a guest falls in.
-And even when you’ve identified the various segments, sending targeted offers manually and keeping track of all the correspondence can be time-consuming and difficult, something a front office or a revenue manager should not be spending time on.
+Sending targeted offers to the right guests at the right time manually and keeping track of the correspondence can be time-consuming, something a front office or a revenue manager should not be spending time on.

-Oaky’s powerful segmentation feature gives you the possibility to create different segment groups for varied guest segments and send each one of these groups tailored offers.
-This has enabled Oaky’s customers to solve some of the above-mentioned challenges in an innovative, fun way and deliver relevant offers to their guests.
+Oaky’s powerful segmentation feature enables you to create varied segment groups and send tailored offers to each of them automatically.
+This helps Oaky’s customers solve some of the above-mentioned challenges in an innovative, effective way and deliver relevant offers to their guests.

-Apex Hotels use segmentation to send personalised pre-arrival messages to their business guests and offer custom services that will make their stay simpler and smoother.
-Hotel van Heeckeren sends different deals to singles and couples so they each have appropriate offers to choose from.
+For example, Apex Hotels use segmentation to send personalised pre-arrival messages to their business guests and offer custom services that make their stay smoother and more enjoyable.
+Hotel van Heeckeren sends different deals to singles and couples, so they each have appropriate offers to choose from.
 We could go on and on with examples, but you’ve probably understood our idea by now.

-In an era where people expect personalised service, using a platform like Oaky puts the hotelier in total control of personalising the emails and deals each guest segment receives.
-The results of this personalisation effort are higher conversion rates and boosted ancillary revenues for the hotel and of course a happy guest who appreciates the tailored service and shares the experience with friends and colleagues.
+The results of this personalisation effort are higher conversion rates and boosted ancillary revenues for hotels and, of course, happy guests who appreciate the tailored service and share the experience with friends and colleagues.

-So, if you want these benefits for your hotel or are curious to know how you can target that single traveller checking in on Monday and staying for only one day, reach out to us for a free, personalised demo of Oaky today!
+So, if you are curious to know how you can target that single traveller checking in on Monday and staying for only one day, reach out to us for a free, personalised demo of Oaky today!